hack-ink/subalfred/doc/src/user/cli/workspace.md

 ### Example
 We take `substrate-parachain-template` as an example.

-This command will update all the dependencies that I described above.
+This command will update all the dependencies correctly that I described above.

 And there is nothing I can show.
 Try the example commands below and check the file differences.
 You'll find all the dependencies were updated correctly.